Adversarial Robustness for Code: Accurate and Robust Models of Code

-Our formulation of model certainty is fundamentally different to simply interpreting the probability distribution over the labels $f(x)$ -- an approach used in several existing models of code~\cite{DeepBugs, allamanis2018learning, Li:2019} but shown to~result in overconfident predictions~\cite{guo17a} and to extrapolate with unjustified high confidence for samples far from those in the dataset $\dataset$~\cite{galthesis}.
-Concretely, \captionn{i} we~train $f$ and $g_h$ jointly ($f$ optimizes the accuracy while $g_h$ ensures the model makes no~mis-predictions), instead of optimizing only $f$, \captionn{ii} we show that using our formulation it is possible to obtain a~model which never mis-predicts on samples in the dataset $\dataset$ (i.e., makes a correct prediction or abstains), and \captionn{iii} allowing the model to abstain from prediction leads to simpler models (which is important for achieving robustness), since learning to abstain is easier than learning to predict the correct label.
+The first insight from our work is that allowing the model to abstain is beneficial for achieving robustness.
+This step leads to simpler models, since learning to abstain is easier than learning to predict the correct label.
 This is in contrast with forcing the model to learn the correct label for \emph{all} samples, which is infeasible for most practical~tasks.

-\paragraph{Step 2: Adversarial training} The result of the first step is a learned model $f$ and a selection function $g_h$ that can be shown to never mis-predict on samples in the dataset~$\dataset$.
-However, in order to obtain a robust model, we need to also consider samples \emph{beyond} those included in $\dataset$.
-As a~concrete example, consider a user refactoring the program from \Figref{overview}\textit{b} by renaming the first parameter from \scode{hex} to \scode{color} as shown in \Figref{overview}\textit{c}.
+\paragraph{Step 2: Adversarial training} Next, we instantiate adversarial training to the domain of code.
+Concretely, let $\Delta(x)$ be a set of valid modifications of sample $x$ and let $x + \mods$ denote a~new input obtained by applying the modifications in $\mods \subseteq \Delta(x)$ to $x$.
+As a~concrete example, \Figref{overview}\textit{c} shows a refactoring of the program from \Figref{overview}\textit{b} by renaming \scode{hex} to \scode{color}.
 Even though this change does not affect the types in the program, the model suddenly predicts incorrect types for both the \scode{color} parameter and the \scode{substring} function.
 Further, even though the types of \scode{parseInt} and \scode{v} are still correct, the model became much more uncertain.

-To address this issue, let $\Delta(x)$ be a set of valid modifications of the sample $x$ and let $x + \mods$ denote a~new input obtained by applying the modifications in $\mods \subseteq \Delta(x)$ to $x$ (e.g., variable renaming).
-Our goal then is to ensure that the model is robust for all valid modifications $\mods\!\subseteq\!\Delta(x)$ -- when evaluated on $x + \mods$, the model either abstains or predicts the correct label.
-When the model is a neural network, this issue is addressed with a technique called adversarial training~\cite{GoodfellowSS14}.
-Concretely, instead of minimizing the expected loss on the original distribution $\E_{(x, y) \sim D}[ \ell((f, g_h)(x), y)]$ as usually done in standard training, we minimize the expected \textit{adversarial loss}:
+Intuitively, our goal is to address this issue and to ensure that the model is robust for all valid modifications $\mods\!\subseteq\!\Delta(x)$ -- when evaluated on $x + \mods$, the model either abstains or predicts the correct label.
+Concretely, we use adversarial training~\cite{GoodfellowSS14}, which instead of minimizing the expected loss on the original distribution $\E_{(x, y) \sim D}[ \ell((f, g_h)(x), y)]$ as usually done in standard training, minimizes the expected \textit{adversarial loss}: